coreboot/coreboot/Documentation/soc/cavium/cn81xx/index.md

 * Secondary CPUs
 * PCI

-All other hardware is initilized by the BDK code, which is invoked from ramstage.
+All other hardware is initialized by the BDK code, which is invoked from ramstage.

 ## Notes about the hardware